 LA Film Fest 2013 Review - 'Only God Forgives' Is Both Brilliant And Flawed

 First off let me say I’m a big Nicolas Winding Refn fan.
-From his early work on the famed "Pusher" series to his in-your-face brutality with "Bronson," Refn has an eye for visual brutality like no one else.
+From his early work on the famed "Pusher" series to his in-your-face brutality with "Bronson," Refn has an eye for visual violence like no one else.
 I was disappointed in "Drive," mainly due to the fact that I felt the mainstream story wasn’t a good movie marriage with Refn’s strange cinematic style.
 Now comes "Only God Forgives," a second teaming of Refn and star Ryan Gosling and on the up side this film is 100% pure Refn through and through.
 But within the films’ off world of slow visual sequences and crashing musical crescendos there’s perhaps a little too much Refn oddness – even the abnormal has a limit.

 Julian is an American living in Thailand who uses a local boxing club as a front for drug smuggling.
 His brother Billy is struggling with inner demons of his own and after a tryst with an underage prostitute finds himself deceased.
 Hearing the news, caustic mom Crystal heads to Thailand and gives her living son a piece of her mind – find those responsible and put them down.